 Try next year

 NEET exam has been conducted successfully and declared out results, presently going through the counselling process.
-Students who got fewer marks or below to their expectations or are not satisfied with their score must be in a state of confusion whether or not to drop a year.
+Students who got fewer marks than they expected or are not satisfied with their score must be in a state of confusion whether or not to drop a year.
 First of all, if you are enthusiastic and passionate about becoming a doctor then you can choose to drop a year.
-In case you don’t want to pursue any other courses other than MBBS through NEET then you have an option to drop a year.
+In case you don’t want to pursue any other courses other than MBBS through NEET, then you have an option to drop a year.
 But you should maintain your consistency and spirit throughout the year, because many distractions may occur during your preparation.
-Loosing or dropping a year is not a small issue.
+Losing or dropping a year is not a small issue.
 If you are not using this time properly, then you may lose another academic year.
 Seriousness, determination and dedication regarding the next attempt are a must.
 You should maintain your patience till the results are declared.
 If you have proper patience, confidence, command over the subject, spirit to study with full dedication for one more year and if you have the right ability to crack the exam, then only go for dropping a year.

 Colleges that fit your score